Asia

 Language

-Jordan uses Arabic though I found most Jordanians working with travelers speak English.
-Most tourist destinations had signs in English.
+I found most Jordanians working with travelers speak English.
+Most tourist destinations had signs in English as well.
+It is helpful to know a few phrases of Arabic for your trip.
+A language app is another option before your trip.

 How to Get to Jordan

 I flew Royal Jordanian Airlines from New York City’s John F. Kennedy International Airport (JFK).
-Though Royal Jordanian flies out of Chicago O’Hare International Airport (ORD) as well as Montreal Pierre Elliot Trudeau International Airport (YUL).
+Royal Jordanian flies out of Detroit as well.

-Royal Jordanian uses Boeing 787 Dreamliners for the 11-hour flight and offers a two-class service, economy and first-class.
-Dreamliners are the way to go for international travel so it pays to research which routes and carriers use them.
+Royal Jordanian uses Boeing 787 Dreamliners for the 11-hour flight and offers two-class service, economy and first-class.
+Dreamliners are the way to go for international travel, so it pays to research which routes and carriers use them.

-As a former flight attendant, I might be sitting in coach though I want to feel like first class.
-To do that I pack an in-flight amenity kit.
+As a former flight attendant, I might sit in coach, though I want to feel like first class.
+To do that, I pack an in-flight amenity kit.

 A Flight Attendant’s Make-at-Home First Class Amenity Kit